tiago7melo/NitroCppTest-TiagoMelo/README.md

 Running the tests:

-# TODO: Please include sources for any such libraries in your repo or include steps to get them automatically as part of your build script, project, solution, etc. Don’t overdo the use of third party libraries.

-# TODO: Ensure the root folder has a README file detailing any steps needed to build the code.
-How easy it is to build the program is relevant.

 # TODO: specify that the build commands need to be ran from the root dir of the project

 # TODO: specify how to give the option to exceed the default limit of 10 rectangles

-C++ compiler supports C++23 : link to cppref
-Cmake 3.15+: link to cmake

 # include USAGE and mention that [max_rectangles] is optional